 Lessons begin promptly at 7:15 am and end at 12:30 pm every day.
 It is very important that your child be on time so he/she will not miss our Morning Routines and General Instructions for the day.
-Your child’s progress is greatly influenced by their ability to participate in their daily routines and activities so please remember that an early “bed time” routine is vital so your child will be awake and active during the whole class day.
+Your child’s progress is greatly influenced by their ability to participate in their daily routines and activities so please remember that an early “bed time” routine is vital so your child will be awake and active during the day.
 Children must be collected on time every day.

 - The school day ends at 12:30.

 - Please do not collect your child early on a regular basis, unless there is a family emergency or medical appointment.
 Kindly inform your child’s class teacher on Class Dojo or call the school office if your child needs to be dismissed early.

 We use “Class Dojo” as a means of communicating between parents and teachers.
 It is very important that you download the application and familiarise yourself with it, as all important information is shared through this app on a daily basis and you will have direct contact with your child’s teachers.